Shaxpy/Wind-Prophecy/README.md

 https://www.nrel.gov/grid/wind-integration-data.html

 ## What does it do?
 This is a Web app for Real time Forecasting.
-We used the value in columns  “Wind Direction (in degrees), Wind Speed (in m/s), Air Pressure (in atm)" as features and "Active Power" as labels for the model to forecast upto 72 hours in Real Time!
+We used the value in columns  “Wind Direction (in degrees), Wind Speed (in m/s), Air Pressure (in atm)" as features and "Active Power" as label for the model to forecast upto 72 hours in Real Time!

 ## Dashboard
 We also have a Node-RED UI for real time anemometer readings of Wind speeds and Wind Directions of 4 metropolitan cities.